A Photometric Variability Survey of Field K and M Dwarf Stars with HATNet: Selection of Variable Stars

 \subsection{Search for Flares}

 As noted in the introduction, flaring is a common phenomenon among K and M dwarfs.
 While we were inspecting the light curves of candidate variable stars we noticed a number of stars showing significant flares.
 We therefore decided to conduct a systematic search for flare events in the light curves.
 Most optical stellar flares show a very steep rise typically lasting from a few seconds to several minutes. \citet{Krautter.96} notes that flares can be divided into two classes based on their decay times: ``impulsive'' flares have decay times of a few minutes, to a few tens of minutes, while ``long-decay'' flares have decay times of up to a few hours.
-Due to the 5-minute sampling of the HATNet light curves, flares of the former type will only affect one or two observations in a light curve, while flares of the latter type might affect tens of observations.
+Due to the 5-minute sampling of the HATNet light curves, flares of the former type will only affect one or two observations in a light curve, unless the peak-height is exceptionally large, while flares of the latter type might affect tens of observations.
 In general it is very difficult to determine whether a given outlier in a light curve is due to a flare or bad photometry without inspecting the images from which an observation was obtained.
 This is impractical to do for tens of thousands of light curves when each light curve may contain tens to hundreds of outliers.
 While observations that are potentially corrupted are flagged, in practice the automated routines that generate these flags do not catch all cases of bad photometry.
-We therefore do not attempt to identify individual ``impulsive'' flares in the light curves, and instead conduct a statistical study of the frequency of these flares (\S~\ref{sec:flares}).
-Long-decay flares, on the other hand, may be searched for in an automated fashion if a functional form for the decay is assumed \citep[this is similar to searching for microlensing events, see for example][]{Nataf.09}.
+We therefore do not attempt to identify individual ``impulsive'' flares affecting only a few points in the light curves.
+Long-decay flares, or very high-amplitude impulsive flares, on the other hand, may be searched for in an automated fashion if a functional form for the decay is assumed \citep[this is similar to searching for microlensing events, see for example][]{Nataf.09}.
 To search for long-decay flares we used the following algorithm: \begin{enumerate} \item Compute $m_{0}$, the median magnitude of the light curve, and $\delta_{0}$ the median deviation from the median. \item Identify all sets of consecutive points with $m - m_{0} < -3\delta_{0}$.
 Let $t_{0}$ be the time of the brightest observation in a given set, and let $N$ be the number of consecutive points following and including $t_{0}$ with $m - m_{0} < -2\delta_{0}$.
 We proceed with the set if $N > 3$. \item Use the Levenberg-Marquardt algorithm \citep{Marquardt.63} to fit to the $N$ points a function of the form: